 Congo (Brazzaville): The resignation of Prime Minister Clément Mouamba's government is announced.
 On August 21 President Denis Sassou-Nguesso asks Mouamba to form a new government.
 It is named on August 22, with no change in key positions.

-New Caledonia: Finance Minister Philippe Dunoyer announces his resignation, which will bring the collapse of the government of President Philippe Germain.
+New Caledonia: Budget Minister Philippe Dunoyer announces his resignation, which will bring the collapse of the government of President Philippe Germain.
 On August 31, the parliament elects the members of the new government (with no allocation of portfolios) but the new government is unable to elect its president (Germain receives 5 votes but 6 members abstain).

 Tunisia: The acting finance minister, Fadhel Abdelkefi, resigns.